Your Stop Is an Invalidation Point

 ATR-Based Stops

 Not every trade has a clean swing point nearby.
-Sometimes the chart is choppy, or the nearest structure level is so far away that the stop distance would make your position size zero.
+Sometimes the chart is choppy, or the nearest structure is so far that the stop distance makes your position size zero.
 That's where ATR-based stops come in.

-ATR (Average True Range) measures how far price typically moves per bar over a given number of periods.
-A 14-period ATR of 12 on an ES 5-minute chart means that, on average, each 5-minute bar covers about 12 points from high to low over the last 14 bars.
-It's not a prediction.
-It's a measurement of recent volatility.
+ATR (Average True Range) measures how far price typically moves per bar.
+A 14-period ATR of 12 on an ES 5-minute chart means each bar covers about 12 points on average.

 ES 5-minute chart shows ATR(14) = 12 points